 You’ll remove any makeup from your eyes.
 You’ll also remove contact lenses if you wear them.

-You’ll be given medication to keep you free of pain during the surgery.
+You’ll be given medicine to keep you free of pain during the surgery.
 You may have general anesthesia, which puts you into a state like deep sleep during the surgery.
 (A tube may be inserted into your throat to help you breathe.)
 Or you may have sedation, which makes you relaxed and sleepy.
 With sedation, local anesthesia will be injected to numb the areas being worked on.
 The anesthesiologist will discuss your options with you.

 During the surgery: